Eryldene Historic House & Garden

-Eryldene was the home of scholar and aesthete Professor E G Waterhouse, and his wife, Janet.
+Eryldene was the home of scholar and connoisseur Professor E G Waterhouse, and his wife, Janet.
 House and garden layout were designed by colonial revivalist architect, Hardy Wilson in 1913 and the place is the result of twenty years remarkable collaboration between client and architect.

 Eryldene was a cultural centre in Sydney 1920s – 1950s.
 It is particular to the wide ranging cultural, artistic, linguistic, horticultural and international interests of Waterhouse, and typical of suburban life in the first half of the 20th century where self sufficiency, frugality and scholastic achievement were encouraged in the four Waterhouse boys.
 It provides tangible evidence of many stories relevant to Australia’s history.